"These times are urgent; let us slow down” - Bayo Akomolafe

 The ideas and practices we offer through our work, while sometimes shaped by us, largely originate from the work and genius of many scholars and practitioners who have come before us and who do this work alongside and around us.
 We attempt to decolonize our work through accountability to lineage, ongoing learning, and recognition and amplification of the peoples and places from where these ideas originate.
 People who heavily influence our thinking include…

-adrienne maree brown, Nora Bateson, Bayo Akomolafe, Donella Meadows, Robin Wall Kimmerer, bell hooks, Mary Oliver, Joanna Macey, Peter Block and more.
+adrienne maree brown, Margaret Wheatly, Nora Bateson, Bayo Akomolafe, Donella Meadows, Robin Wall Kimmerer, bell hooks, Mary Oliver, Joanna Macey, Peter Block and many, many more.